Whole Roasted Spaghetti Squash

 - Use a sharp knife.
 This is essential to cutting spaghetti squash, and really any squash, without injury.

 - Make sure to use a flat surface and a cutting board that won’t move.
-Sometimes I will put a damp paper towel down underneath a cutting board to prevent it from moving too much.
+Sometimes I will put a damp paper towel down underneath a cutting board to prevent it from moving.

 - Only slice 1 inch off the top.
 Any more, and you’re removing good quality spaghetti squash!
 Remove just a little to take off the stem, and provide a flat surface so the squash can stand up right which makes cutting it much easier.